 4. Which one of the following best describes a risk?

 A. A risk is an uncertain event that can adversely affect the project.

 B. A risk is a condition that limits the options within a project.

 C. A risk is an uncertain event that will adversely affect the project.

 D. A risk is an uncertain condition that may positively or negatively affect the project.

-D. According to the PMBOK, a risk is an uncertain event or condition that can have a positive or negative effect on the project.
+Answer is D. A risk is an uncertain event or condition that can have a positive or negative effect on the project.
 Choices A and C are both incorrect, because these answers only acknowledge the negative impacts of the risk events.
 B is incorrect, as this defines a constraint and not necessarily a risk.